TOP OF PAGE BANNER

 The "Salvation Status" of the Offender will determine whether it is Spiritual Fornication or Spiritual Adultery.
 This is key to understanding whether a particular passage is referring to a "Believer (saved)" or an "Unbeliever (unsaved)".

-THE PENALTY OF FORNICATION & ADULTERY
+THE PENALTY OF FORNICATION and ADULTERY

 Our basis for determining the penalty for committing Fornication or Adultery was determined from the Old Testament for sexual immoral acts of the Flesh.
 Therefore, it was revealed that the penalty was - - -